NelsonAlemanMoreno/ConceptArt/README.md

 ### A1 projects - Character Sheet
 Rendering and formatting a character sheet with the character in neutral pose with a weapon and Shield.
-Text describing each of these elements on how they relate to the character and to personal artistic skill
+Text describing each of these elements on how they relate to the character and to personal artistic skill. done to demo inital art potental and capabilites

 ### A2: Anatomy